-I started prepping 10 weeks before my test, increasing the amount of mock tests and time I spent practicing as time went on.
+I started prepping 10 weeks before my test, increasing the number of mock tests and time I spent practising as time went on.

 From a scale of 1 to 10, 1 being ‘really easy’ and 10 being ‘very hard’ How did you find the UCAT?

-I’d say a 7, as I found practicing and revising quite enjoyable, as I enjoy problem solving.
-However the stress of being able to perform well on the day made in considerably more difficult as such a lot of my application rested on my UCAT score.
+I’d say a 7, as I found practising and revising quite enjoyable, as I enjoy problem-solving.
+However, the stress of being able to perform well on the day made in considerably more difficult as such a lot of my application rested on my UCAT score.